-This may all sound a bit expensive, but once purchased these items will last many years and can be interchanged between models
+This may all sound terribly expensive, but once purchased these items will last for many years and can be transferred between aircraft if necessary.

 This is just a very brief guide to getting started.
 The best thing to do is to attend one of our flying sessions, whether it be at a flat field location or a slope soaring site, see the range of aircraft in use and chat to the pilots.
 Help and advice is always willingly given.